SvizelPritula/versed/README.md

 # Versed

-[Versed](https://crates.io/crates/versed) is a tool for generating DTO type definitions in Rust (and soon TypeScript) based on a schema description in a simple custom language based on algebraic data types.
+[Versed](https://crates.io/crates/versed) is a tool for generating DTO type definitions in Rust and TypeScript based on a schema description in a simple custom language based on algebraic data types.

 ## Example